azadbolour/boardgame/BACKLOG.md

   in the Scala library used in the API are duplicated in the Java client library because that library was built to access the Haskell server before the Scala server was implemented.
 At this time, Java clients should just use the common objects from the scala library.

-Need to refactor the Scala code to a multi-project source and move teh common objects used in the API to a common sub-project.
-Then use the commaon package for the Java API.
+  Because the Java client code works with all servers including the Haskell server, I would prefer to make the Java client library independent of the Play framework, which is, after all, an implementation detail of a specific server (the Scala server).
+But one alternative, using Jackson databind gets more complicated when we try to deserialize sealed abstract classes.

+  Best approach to be decided.

 - Write low-level tests for persistence of games.
 Including duplicate key checks.